VoltCruelerz/OwlMarble-Magic/classes/barbarian/Barbarian.md

 Starting at 11th level, if your total for a Strength check is less than your Strength score, you can use that score in place of the total, and you have advantage on saving throws to resist Exhaustion.

+## Momentum - 12 [Updated]

+While raging, if you move 20 feet directly toward a creature on your turn, you can take the Overrun Action as a Bonus Action.
+If you succeed on the contest, the target creature cannot take Opportunity Attacks against you until the end of your turn.

+Once you have used this feature, you cannot do so again until your next turn.

 ## Persistent Rage - 13 [Updated]

 Starting at 13th level, you no longer need to use a Bonus Action to maintain your rage, and you do not lose your Rage if you are Incapacitated.